-Adopting any pet is a lifetime commitment, and there is more to responsible pet ownership than just providing a roof over their heads.
+Adopting any pet is a lifetime commitment, and there is more to being a responsible pet parent than just providing a roof over their heads.

 “Pet parents must commit to meeting their pet’s physical and emotional needs for the pet’s entire life,” Dr. Brinker says.
 “That means always providing medical care, a nutritious diet and plenty of exercise.”

-The prospect of adopting a cute, little kitten can be all-consuming.
-But it’s not a decision that should be made impulsively.
-You need to remember that a kitten might fit perfectly into your current living situation, but what about your future plans?
+You might want a kitten really bad right now, but think about what your life will look like in a couple months from now or a year later or (gasp!) five years from now.
+A kitten might fit perfectly into your current living situation, but that may change.
 Are you graduating from college?
 Are you planning on having a child?
-It’s important to think about what your future plans are before bringing a new furry feline into your family, that way you can make sure you can commit to providing them their fur-ever home.
+It’s important to think about what your future plans are before getting a kitten, that way you can make sure you can commit to providing them their fur-ever home.

 According to Dr. Brinker, “one of the most common reasons people surrender cats to shelters is because they are moving and can’t take the cat with them.”
 If you’re going to adopt a kitten, Dr. Brinker suggests asking yourself the following questions early on:

-• If you anticipate moving in the next 15-20 years, will you be able to take your cat with you?
+- If you anticipate moving, will you be able to take your cat with you?

 If the answer is no for any of these, then you might not be ready to adopt a kitten.